isovector/draconian-results/pho.md

 [Rental and home sale viewings]()

-Rental and home viewings restricted capacity so each person present can keep two metres away from every other person present at all times.
+Rental and home viewings should restrict capacity so each person present can keep two metres away from every other person present at all times.